 - Assisted in a complex suit representing a BVI company before the SICC in a $150 million claim for the wrongful disposal of shares used as collateral.
 This case involved novel loan agreements and issues on share disposals and its impact on the market share price (Yuanta Asset Management International Ltd and anor v Telemedia Pacific Group Ltd and anor appeal 2 SLR 21).

-- Successfully acting for an appellant in an appeal before the High Court in a landmark decision for casino cheating offences under the Casino Cheating Act (Cap 33A, 2007 Rev Ed), where a sentencing framework for offences of cheating at play in casinos was laid out (Logachev Valdislav v PP 4 SLR 609).
+- Successfully acted in an appeal before the High Court in a landmark decision for casino cheating offences under the Casino Control Act (Cap 33A, 2007 Rev Ed), where a sentencing framework for offences of cheating at play in casinos was laid out (Logachev Valdislav v PP 4 SLR 609).

-- Successfully acting for an individual in a criminal trial for 58 charges under s477A of the Penal Code (Cap.
-224) for falsification of accounts (PP v Tan Yong Kwang SGDC 233).
-Assisted in successfully defending the prosecution’s appeal against conviction.
+- Successfully acted for an individual in a criminal trial for 58 charges under s477A of the Penal Code (Cap.
+224) for falsification of accounts (PP v Tan Yong Kwang SGDC 233) and successfully defended the prosecution’s appeal against conviction.

 Investigations, Regulatory and Other Advisory Work

 - Advising corporations on internal fraud investigations, crisis management work and making representations to and/or responding to regulators.